-Policy on Transportation Related to Clinical Settings
+Transportation Related to Clinical Settings

 Each student is expected to make specific and concrete plans for transportation to and from clinical assignments in sophomore, junior and senior years.
-Students usually "carpool" to save expenses, but during some experiences, as early as first semester junior year, each student must have use of a car as he/she may be assigned individually to clients in different geographical areas.
+As early as first semester junior year each student must have use of a car or other reliable transportation as he/she may be assigned individually to clinical sites in different geographical areas.